Reconciling, CM, DCA, REA, SBRM, XBRL, and a Few Other Odds-and-Ends

 Just as I am reconciling three approaches to representing a conceptualization of a business report; I am also endeavoring to reconcile several other "inputs" related to accounting, reporting, auditing, and analysis.
 Here is an inventory of these different inputs:

-- Seattle Method Conceptual Model of a Business Report
+- Conceptual Model (CM) of Business Report, Seattle Method Conceptual Model of a Business Report

 - Data Centric Accounting (DCA) which was created by Semantic Arts, Dave McComb, and Cheryl Dunn and documented in The Future of Accounting